gcallah/Rationalism/OakeshottFishing/OakeshottFishing.md

 "Oh, the person is talking about dogs."
 Natural, but still a mistake, since both wild dogs and house cats exist.

+Oakeshott himself quite explicitly states the "civil versus enterprise association" dichotomy is *not* just new terms for the "rationalism versus phronesis" dichotomy in his response to Spitz:

+"'Throughout, of course, there are the usual denunciations of Rationalism': in fact the word is never used, and what it stands for is never mentioned; I am concerned with something else" (1976: 357).

+In other words, he has dropped anchor at a new fishing locale, and is no longer using the "rationalism" and "phronesis" hooks and nets.

 ## Clearing Up Confusion on Oakeshott "Opposing Abstraction"

-Once we comprehend Oakeshott's fishing metaphor, We cannot only clear up the confusion about his dichotomies, but also the perplexity about how someone who "opposes theoretical abstractions" can generate so many of them.
+Once we comprehend Oakeshott's fishing metaphor, we cannot only clear up the confusion about his dichotomies, but also the perplexity about how someone who "opposes theoretical abstractions" can generate so many of them.